-Students may not miss more than 10% excused and 5% unexcused of scheduled hours per payment period.
+Students may not miss more than 15% percent of their scheduled clock hours per payment period.
 Students who exceed the 15% may be withdrawn from their program.
-Only regularly scheduled class hours will be reported for attendance.

-Students in non-licensure programs must have achieved a minimum of 85% attendance at the end of each payment period
+Students in non-licensure programs must have achieved a minimum of 85% attendance at the end of each term.

 Absences or lack of progress will not extend a student's enrollment period in a course.
 It will, however, impact a student making adequate progress, earning occupational completion points (OCP's) and eligibility of continuation in the program.
+Students must make-up any missed hours within the enrollment period if teacher makes this recommendation.

 If a student is withdrawn for attendance, or not meeting satisfactory academic performance (SAP), they will not be allowed to re-enroll for an entire semester prior to returning to any program.
-Please note: Any bookstore charges are the responsibility of the student and there are no refunds of books for any reason.
+Please note: Any charges are the responsibility of the student and there are no for any reason.
+Any items received by students will not be eligible for refund for any reason.